WorldvsPlastic/learn/docs/plastic_today/plastic-waste-management.md

  https://www.facebook.com/WorldvsPlastic/
  https://twitter.com/worldvsplastic/

-More about solutions in: Plastic Solutions LINK.
+More about these and more solutions in: Plastic Solutions LINK.